Yash-10/cvt-cosmo-inference/scripts/README.md

 We need to access the San Diego cluster since it is the one containing the standard Latin hypercube snapshots.
 It is located here: https://app.globus.org/file-manager?origin_id=f4863854-3819-11eb-b171-0ee0d5d9299f&origin_path=%2F.
 In this link, we must go to the path "Snapshots/latin_hypercube".
 Inside this path, you will see folders from 0-1999.
 In each of these folders, we only need the snapdir_004 folder (corresponding to redshift = 0) and the Cosmo_params.dat (containing the cosmological parameters) file.

 (OPTIONAL: The values of cosmological parameters are also present here: https://github.com/franciscovillaescusa/Quijote-simulations/blob/master/latin_hypercube/latin_hypercube_params.txt - first row corresponds to simulation 0, second corresponds to simulation 1, etc - so one can download that single file instead of downloading Cosmo_params.dat for each simulation.
-If you opt for this, the code needs to be changed.)
+The code might need to be changed if this is opted.)

 As a rough estimate, I found that each snapshot might require ~3-4 GB, so in total, for 2000 snapshots, it will require 6-8 TB (it's possible that the calculation is wrong).
 If this will occupy too much disk space, you can download a subset of the simulations (e.g., the first 1000).